The bumblebee has a long, reddish-coloured tongue that is hairy at the end so is good for soaking up nectar (see above and below).

 Below is a Bombus hortorum (Garden bumblebee) worker drinking nectar from a lavender flower.
 Lavender has a fairly deep corolla before the nectary is reached, and most bumblebee would have to stick their head right into the flower to reach the nectar, but hortorum has such a long tongue that she can easily reach the nectar without even using the full length of her tongue.

 I get many e mails from people telling me bumblebees are drilling holes in the wood of their house/shed etc. the insects doing this are usually carpenter bees, not bumblebees.
 The mouthparts of a bumblebee are not strong enough to drill holes in wood, nor can they bite with any strength.
-This can be seen in the photograph on the right showing the mandibles (jaws) of a worker bumblebee.
+This can be seen in the photograph above showing the mandibles (jaws) of a worker bumblebee.